openbsd/xenocara/lib/mesa/docs/meson.rst

    meson configure build/

-Meson does not currently support listing configuration options before running "meson build/" but this feature is being discussed upstream.
-For now, we have a ``bin/meson-options.py`` script that prints the options for you.
-If that script doesn't work for some reason, you can always look in the
-`meson_options.txt <https://gitlab.freedesktop.org/mesa/mesa/-/blob/main/meson_options.txt>`__
+Recent version of Meson can print the available options and their default values by running ``meson configure`` in the source directory.
-file at the root of the project.
+If your Meson version is too old, you can always look in the `meson_options.txt <https://gitlab.freedesktop.org/mesa/mesa/-/blob/main/meson_options.txt>`__ file at the root of the project.